4. The Saintly Decency Believers of God Should Possess

 Relevant Words of God:

-What aspects does proper humanity include?
+What aspects does normal humanity include?
 Insight, sense, conscience, and character.
 If you can achieve normality in each of these aspects, your humanity will be up to par.
-You should have the likeness of a proper human being, you should resemble a believer in God.
-You do not have to achieve too much, or get involved in diplomacy; you just have to be a proper human being, with a proper person’s sense, to be able to see through things, and at least look like a proper human being.
+You should have the likeness of a normal human being, you should resemble a believer in God.
+You do not have to achieve too much, or get involved in diplomacy; you just have to be a normal human being, with a normal person’s sense, to be able to see through things, and at least look like a normal human being.
 That will be enough.
 Everything required of you today is within your capabilities; this is not a case of trying to shoo a duck onto a perch.
 No useless words or useless work will be performed upon you.
 All the ugliness expressed or revealed in your life must be gotten rid of.
 You have been corrupted by Satan and brim with Satan’s venom.
 All that is asked of you is to get rid of this corrupt satanic disposition.
 You are not being asked to become some high-ranking figure, or a famous or great person.
 There is no point in that.
 The work that is done in you takes into account what is inherent in you.
 There are limits to what I ask of people.
-If people today were all asked to behave like government officials—to practice speaking in the tone of voice of government officials, train to speak in the manner of high-ranking government officials, or practice expressing themselves in the tone and manner of essayists and novelists—this would not do, either; it cannot be done.
+If people today were all asked to behave like government officials—to practice speaking in the tone of voice of government officials, train to speak in the manner of high-ranking government officials, or practice expressing themselves in the tone and manner of essayists and novelists—this would not do; it cannot be done.
 Given your caliber, you should at least be able to speak with wisdom and tact and explain things in a clear and comprehensible manner.
 That is all it takes to meet the requirements.
 If, at the very least, you gain insight and sense, then that will do.
 What is most important right now is casting off your corrupt satanic disposition.
 You must cast off the ugliness that is manifested in you.
-How can you touch upon supreme sense and supreme insight, if you do not cast these off?
-Seeing that the age has changed, many people lack any humility or patience, and they might as well not have any love or saintly decorum, either.
+How can you talk about supreme sense and supreme insight, if you do not cast these off?
+Many people, seeing that the age has changed, lack any humility or patience, and they might as well not have any love or saintly decorum, either.
 How absurd such people are!
-Do they have even an ounce of proper humanity?
+Do they have even an ounce of normal humanity?
 Do they have any testimony to speak of?
 They are utterly without insight or sense.
-Of course, some aspects of people’s practice that are deviant and erroneous need to be corrected; their rigid former spiritual lives and their benumbed and imbecilic appearance, for example—all of these have to be changed.
+Of course, some aspects of people’s practice that are deviant and erroneous need to be corrected; their former rigid spiritual lives and their benumbed and imbecilic appearance, for example—all of these have to be changed.
 Change does not mean letting you become dissolute or indulge in the flesh, saying whatever you want.
-You must not shoot your mouth off.
-To have the speech and comportment of a proper human being is to speak coherently, saying yes when you mean yes, and no when you mean no. Stick to the facts and speak appropriately.
+You must not talk loosely.
+To have the speech and comportment of a normal human being is to speak coherently, saying “yes” when you mean “yes,” and “no” when you mean “no.” Stick to the facts and speak appropriately.
 Do not cheat, do not lie.
-The limits that a proper person can reach regarding a change of disposition must be understood.
+The limits that a normal person can reach regarding a change of disposition must be understood.
 If not, you will not be able to enter into reality.

 Excerpted from “Raising Caliber Is for the Sake of Receiving God’s Salvation” in The Word Appears in the Flesh